 On February 13, 2017, CL&P filed a Transmission Line Separation Agreement with the Town of Wallingford, CT Department of Public Utilities Electric Division ("Wallingford").
 The purpose of the Agreement is to set forth the terms and conditions under which CL&P will assist Wallingford in separating transmission lines 1630 and 1640, a required upgrade following an ISO-NE post-FCA re-study.
 A February 13, 2017 effective was requested.
-Comments on this filing are due on or before March 6, 2017.
+Comments on this filing were due on or before March 6, 2017; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).